Chapter Five: Hallet Dismissed/Thornton Appointed

 The Doctor Examined, or Why William Thornton Did Not Design the Octagon House or the Capitol

 Meanwhile, Hallet found laying the Capitol's foundation problematical.
-In a January 1795 letter to the board, he recalled the difficulties: "I traced and directed the laying of the foundation of the Capitol, a work of such extent and importance as to require in every point of view the greatest attention and the more so because it could only be done in detached squares and had the unevenness of the ground to contend with."
+In a January 1795 letter to the board, he recalled the difficulties he faced in May 1794: "I traced and directed the laying of the foundation of the Capitol, a work of such extent and importance as to require in every point of view the greatest attention and the more so because it could only be done in detached squares and had the unevenness of the ground to contend with."
 The site was not level.
 It sloped down from east to west.
 Evidently, the crew of Irishmen that dug out the ground for the foundation made a relatively shallow incision into the hill.
 Hallet floated the idea to the board of digging out more ground on the east side of the building to accommodate cellars under the "detached squares."
 The board frowned on more digging and wondered if he might just "sink the Walls and not dig out the Area."(2) Then Williamson, who had managed to get the foundation of the President's house laid without any problems, entered the discussion.
 He pointed out that while Hallet had given masons orders, he had never shown anyone his plans for the foundation.
 Williamson accused Hallet of hiding the changes he made to the plan approved by the president.
 On June 7, the board authorized Williamson to get Hallet's plans, which they described as "several drafts and essays of drafts of the various parts of the Capitol on distinct sheets or pieces of paper numbered from 1 to 15."(3)

 On the 26th the commissioner responded to Hallet and insisted that “nothing has ever gone from us by which we intended or we believe you could infer that you had the chief direction of executing the work of the Capitol or that you or anybody else were to introduce into that building any departures from Doctr Thornton’s Plan without the Presidents or commissioners approbation.”
 They only had to re-read the letter the president sent on July 25, 1793, to see that the president had told them to have Hoban supervise laying the foundation.
 Both Hoban and Hallet had told the commissioners they understood the president's instructions.
 In their letter to Hallet, the commissioners rather rubbed that in: "Mr. Hoban was employed here before our acquaintance began with you more especially as chief over the President's house, of which he was fortunate enough to produce a plan which meet with general we may almost say with universal approbation and to extend his Superintendence to any other building we may require."